2011 Turkish Parliament Speaker election: CHP controversy

 Although the CHP boycotted the state opening of Parliament on 28 June, their MPs were present at the election.
 The fact that they had not taken the oath of office barred them from voting or running for election.
 The interim speaker Oktay Ekşi gave permission for any MP who had not taken the oath to do so before the vote, though the CHP MPs refused to do so.
 The 35 Peace and Democracy Party MPs, who were protesting the arrest of their elected 36th MP Hatip Dicle, boycotted the vote entirely.

 During the vote, Tunceli MP Kamer Genç approached the Speaker and his council to ask why he had not been called up to vote.
 Although the Ekşi stated that it was because he had not taken the oath, Genç argued that he had the right to vote by virtue of being elected by the people.
 The subsequent argument caused unrest within the chamber, with AKP MPs protesting Genç's intervention and subsequently causing a backlash from the CHP MPs.
-CHP leader Kemal Kılıçdaroğlu, along with other members of the CHP executive, managed to diffuse the tensions.
+CHP leader Kemal Kılıçdaroğlu, along with other members of the CHP executive, managed to defuse the tensions.